zship/deferreds.js/doc/mixin/Chainable.md

 ## reduce

-Delegates to {Deferreds.reduce}, filling in the `list` argument from the result of the previous function in the chain.
-Because {Deferreds.reduce} resolves to a non-collection value, this will most likely end the chain.
+Delegates to {deferreds/reduce}, filling in the `list` argument from the result of the previous function in the chain.
+Because {deferreds/reduce} is fulfilled with a non-collection value, this will most likely end the chain.

-## reduceRight

-Delegates to {Deferreds.reduceRight}, filling in the `list` argument from the result of the previous function in the chain.
-Because {Deferreds.reduceRight}
-resolves to a non-collection value, this will most likely end the chain.

 ## reject

-Delegates to {Deferreds.reject}, filling in the `list` argument from the result of the previous function in the chain.
+Delegates to {deferreds/reject}, filling in the `list` argument from the result of the previous function in the chain.